saraaya6/LUGX-Store/README.md

 🔧 How to Use
 As this is a static front-end project, no installation is required:

-Download or clone the repository.
+Download or clone the repository. or https://luxastore.netlify.app/

 Open the index.html file directly in your preferred web browser.